wassname/raster-vision/README.md

 ### Initial setup

 First, set the `RASTER_VISION_DATA_DIR` environment variable on your host machine.
-If you are not at Azavea and want to use the deployment code, you will need to set the `RASTER_VISION_S3_BUCKET` environment variable and update various values in
+If you are not at Azavea and want to use the deployment code, you will need to set the `RASTER_VISION_BUCKET` environment variable and update various values in
 [deployment/terraform/variables.tf](deployment/terraform/variables.tf).

 From within the project root, execute the following commands.